RealityBending/Onboarding/README.md

 , [@PHDcomics](https://twitter.com/PHDcomics)
 , [@NeuroscienceNew](https://twitter.com/NeuroscienceNew)

+At first, you'll like have to force yourself a bit to open and check twitter from time to time (to make it easier, set it as favourite and download the app), but soon it will be filled with interesting content.

 - [x] :octocat: **GitHub**

 As GitHub claims itself, it *brings together the world's largest community of developers to discover, share, and build better software*.
 Whether you're a beginner to programming or an expert, integrating into this community means you'll be constantly learning.
 It is a place where projects are shared openly and transparently, and you can simply *watch* any repository you're interested in to receive notifications of relevant updates.
 First off, let's watch (and star :star:) these repos including [this current repo](https://github.com/neuropsychology/Onboarding/issues):